DarkKodKod/NESTool/README.md

 + Support 8x16 sprites
 + Support multiple banks with different sizes.
 + Way more tools to manipulate tiles in the map editor.
 Now it is just the bare minimum to paint one tile at a time.
-+ It is not exporting any palette
++ Support for palette animations.

 <a name="Knownbugs"/>